Isa-deQuadros/Phase-2-Project-/immersive-game-review/README.md

 clicking "the add new game" button.
 Use the Nav bar in the top left hand corner to navigate between the individual elements.

+### Set Up:
+- Type in terminal:
+    npm install
+- Followed by:
+    npm start
+* This should allow you to get React up and running the code

+- In a separate terminal, type: json-server --watch db.json --port 3002
+* This will allow you to view via Local Host the data found in our db.json

 ## HOW OUR WEBSITE WORKS
 - Users will be able to interact with the webpage and review games while hearing the soundtracks to all their favorite games.